bloominstituteoftechnology/node-db1-project/queries.md

 SELECT COUNT(OrderID) AS Orders, City FROM Orders JOIN Customers ON Orders.CustomerID = Customers.CustomerID GROUP BY City;

 ## delete all users that have no orders.
 Should delete 17 records.

+DELETE FROM Customers WHERE CustomerID NOT IN (SELECT CustomerId from Orders);